Skip to main content

 I remember one of my very first impressions

-as a child of going to church was seeing this play out, children who were outwardly obedient in front of adults while a part little demons.
-I did not know how to put a finger on it but I knew something was wrong, the next Sunday I cried to my mother not to make me go to church.
+as a child of going to church was seeing this play out, children who were outwardly obedient in front of adults while not little demons.
+I did not know how to put a finger on it then but I knew something was wrong, the next Sunday I cried to my mother not to make me go to church.

 Jesus spoke against this type of religion that teaches outward obedience without inward change.
 He said "let the little children come unto me."